 In June 2021 we signed an agreement with the Arab Republic of Egypt, the Egyptian General Petroleum Corporation (EGPC) and Lukoil for the merger of the concessions of Meleiha and Meleiha Deep, in Egypt's Western Desert, and their extension to 2036, with the possibility of reaching further to 2041.
 The agreement will unlock, through enhanced contractual terms, the area’s considerable resources, thanks to a high-resolution 3D seismic acquisition and an intensive exploration and development drilling campaign.

-In October we announced new discoveries in Meleiha and South West Meleiha concessions, in the Western Desert of Egypt.
-Preliminary estimates of the resources associated to these are at 50 Mboe of hydrocarbon in place.
-Altogether, these add more than 6,000 barrels of equivalent oil per day (boed) to Eni’s gross production.
+In October 2021 we announced new discoveries in Meleiha and South West Meleiha concessions, in the Western Desert of Egypt.
+Preliminary estimates of the resources associated to these new discoveries are at 50 Mboe of hydrocarbon in place.
+Altogether, the new discoveries add more than 6,000 barrels of equivalent oil per day (boed) to Eni’s gross production.
 We are continuing to pursue our successful near field and infrastructure-led exploration strategy in the Egyptian Western Desert through Agiba.